Roatán

 Roatán (/es/) is an island in the Caribbean, about 65 km off the northern coast of Honduras.
 The largest of the Bay Islands of Honduras, it is located between the islands of Utila and Guanaja.
 It is approximately 59 km long, and less than 8 km across at its widest point.
-The island consists of two municipalities: José Santos Guardiola in the east and Roatán, including the Cayos Cochinos, in the west.
+The island consists of two municipalities: José Santos Guardiola in the east and Roatán in the west (the latter includes Cayos Cochinos, pair of small islands halfway to the mainland).
+The special economic zone of Próspera is also on the west side.
 The island was formerly known in English as Ruatan and Rattan.